intel/nauta/docs/installation-and-configuration/Inventory_Tasks/IT.md

 ## Inventory Configuration File Example

 Below is an example of Inventory file and shows one Master Node and five Worker nodes.
 Your configuration may differ from the example shown.
-However, you can copy and modify the information to create your own Ansible inventory file.
+However, you can copy and modify the information to create your own Ansible Inventory file.

 **Note:** Ansible uses the YAML format.
 Refer to [YAML Format Overview](https://en.wikipedia.org/wiki/YAML) for more information (scroll right to see full contents).